My story from Chennai to Nova Scotia in Canada as a Chartered Accountant

 I’m still in the process of giving my biometrics etc. The VACs has only recently started accepting a limited number of appointments.

 Hope to be in Canada soon enough.
 With the vaccine out and all, I think it is only a matter of time before everything gets back to something close to normal.

 Getting parents to Canada

 Will probably get my parents to live with me in Canada once I settle down.
 No plans of getting married at the moment.
-I’m already exploring what are the requirements for getting parents and grandparents to Canada for people that are either permanent residents of Canada or hold the Canadian citizenship.
+I’m already exploring what are the requirements for getting parents and grandparents to Canada for people that are either permanent residents of Canada or hold Canadian citizenship.

 Luckily for me, I don’t think there is any minimum salary requirement for being able to bring parents to Canada under the Parents and Grandparents program.
-There is also an intent to sponsor thing similar to the expression of interest of the provinces under the PNP.
-Then a lottery is held by IRCC late on and the shortlisted potential sponsors invited to apply.
+There is also an intent to sponsor things similar to the expression of interest of the provinces under the PNP.
+Then a lottery is held by IRCC late on and the shortlisted potential sponsors are invited to apply.

 Anyway, still a long time before I can get my parents to live with me in Canada.
 Hope to get settled down soon enough and reasonably good develop community ties so that I can feel at home in Canada even while I wait for the time that my family can join me.

 The Express Entry system, an online application management system, is used by the Government of Canada for handling permanent residence applications.
 Some of the main economic immigration programs of Canada are handled through the Express Entry system managed by Immigration, Refugees and Citizenship Canada (IRCC).